pinepain/php-ref/README.md

 ## Development and testing

 This extension shipped with Vagrant file which provides basic environment for development and testing purposes.
-To start it, just type `vagrant up` and then `vagrant ssh` in php-weak directory.
+To start it, just type `vagrant up` and then `vagrant ssh` in php-ref directory.

 Services available out of the box are: